thoelf/switchhub/README.md

 - SwitchHub is intended to run unattended as a server daemon.
 Once configured, SwitchHub will be out of your way.
 - SwitchHub does not have a GUI.
 You will edit text files (there is four of them) to configure SwitchHub and the events.
 - SwitchHub is written in Python 3.
 This is only of interest if you want to read the code or make changes to it.

+For more information, refer to SwitchHub.pdf and the list of issues.